 4.1 Consuming from Service Endpoints

-When you add an external entity to your project, you are consuming the entity from a specific version of a service (the service endpoint), deployed to a given environment.
+When you add an external entity to your app, you are consuming the entity from a specific version of a service (the service endpoint), deployed to a given environment.
 The metadata file or contract for the service is located at this endpoint.

 4.2 Semantic Numbering for Service Versions